linkener/base-backend-php-test/README.md

 > If you run this software with docker on an operating system other then Linux, you highly likely need to change some values in the `docker/php.ini` file for Xdebug to work with your IDE.

 ## API

+This software was created using the [symfony best practices](https://symfony.com/doc/current/best_practices/creating-the-project.html) in version 4.3 with PHP 7.3 and should be run in docker.

 The API definition can be found in the [open api 3 format](./doc/api.yml).
 If you started this software with docker compose, then you can access the swagger-ui version of this definition at <http://localhost:8081/>.
 The "Try it out" feature for the API is fully working and will request the running application.